cjcoats/SMOKE-m3utilio/README.md

 ### Scratch arrays, `PARAMETER`s, `TRIM`, etc.

-Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays (which, BTW, provide "leak-proof re-use of memory).
+Fortran-90 provides very simple and flexible array structure for "auto" local-variable arrays (which, BTW, provide "leak-proof" re-use of memory).
 SMOKE systematically avoids this simplicity, using `ALLOCATE` and `DEALLOCATE` for what should be "auto" local-variable arrays.
 Note that  `DEALLOCATE` does not necessarily reverse the effects of the